UniversalDevicesInc-PG3/udi-harmony-poly/README.md

   * Runs hub power off activity
 #### Delete Hub
   * Deletes the hub along with it's Activities and Devices from Polyglot and the ISY
-#### Purge
-  * Deletes old Activities and Devices from Polyglot and the ISY that are no longer in the Harmony configuration
-  * Plese backup your ISY before running this in case there is an issue.

 ## Harmony Activity